rdrdog/gh-custom-actions/README.md

 # Local usage

+You can run the build and deploy pipelines locally!

+## Preparation

 > Because the released version of ACT doesn't yet support custom actions inside actions, we need to build ACT from source.

 In another folder, outside of this repo: